maxpohlmann/Alonzo/README.md

 # Aλonzo

-Welcome to Aλonzo ([Alonzo](https://en.wikipedia.org/wiki/Alonzo_Church)), an interpreter for the untyped [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) implemented in [Elixir](https://elixir-lang.org/), in the form of a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
+Welcome to Aλonzo ([Alonzo](https://en.wikipedia.org/wiki/Alonzo_Church)), an interpreter for the untyped (and now also simply typed) [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) implemented in [Elixir](https://elixir-lang.org/), in the form of a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
 It allows you to input arbitrary λ-terms and then finds its β-normal form, if the term has one.

 ### The Syntax